Gorman12/portfolio-landing-page/README.md

   **To view and use webpage, please click here!** https://Gorman12.github.io/portfolio-landing-page/

-  links to my other featured pages can be found in the "My work" section. links are in **blue.**
+  links to my other featured pages can be found in the "My work" section. links are in **Red.**

   *MIT License